Des Moines, Iowa: Government

 A plan to merge the governments of Des Moines and Polk County was rejected by voters during the November 2, 2004, election.
 The consolidated city-county government would have had a full-time mayor and a 15-member council that would have been divided among the city and its suburbs.
 Each suburb would still have retained its individual government but with the option to join the consolidated government at any time.
-Although a full merger was soundly rejected, many city and county departments and programs have been consolidated.
+Although a full merger was soundly rejected, several city and county departments and programs have been consolidated.